-Testing of freeze-dried allografts is done to ensure residual moisture is 6 percent or less.
+Testing of FDBA is done to ensure that the residual moisture is 6 percent or less.

 Residual calcium test:

-Testing of demineralized freeze-dried bone allograft is done to ensure residual calcium content is 8% or less.
+Testing of DFDBA is done to ensure that the residual calcium content is 8% or less.

-This is commercially available allograft obtained from human source.
-It is subjected to patented tutoplast process which gently removes the undesirable components of the bone including fats, cells, antigens, and inactivates pathogens, while preserving the valuable minerals and collagen matrix, leading to complete and rapid bone regeneration 22.
-Various chemicals are used to eliminate these unwanted components including acetone to remove lipids, H2O2 to oxidize remaining proteins, solvent dehydration with acetone to preserve the collagenous fiber structure, osmotic treatment and low dose gamma irradiation.
-It is claimed by the manufacturers that this procedure yields a bone graft with nicely preserved trabecular pattern of bone and mineral structure, as compared to freeze-drying process which results in a more osteoconductive material.
+This is a commercially available allograft obtained from human source.
+It is subjected to patented tutoplast process which gently removes the undesirable components of the bone including fats, cells, antigens, and inactivates pathogens while preserving the valuable minerals and collagen matrix, leading to complete and rapid bone regeneration 23.
+Various chemicals are used to eliminate these unwanted components, including acetone to remove lipids, H2O2 to ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

-As already stated, xenografts are grafts transferred between genetically dissimilar members of different species.
-These are derived from three sources: bovine bone, porcine bone and natural coral.
-These are osteoconductive, biocompatible and similar to human bone in structure 24, 25.
+As already stated, xenografts are the grafts transferred between genetically dissimilar members of different species.
+These are derived from three sources: bovine bone, porcine bone, and natural coral.
+These are osteoconductive, biocompatible and similar to human bone in structure 25, 26.

-Bovine derived Xenografts are processed by removing all the organic content of the bone to minimize any chances of graft rejection.
-Procedure involves application of various chemicals on the bone.
+Bovine-derived xenografts are processed by removing all the organic content of the bone to minimize any chances of graft rejection.
+The procedure involves the application of various chemicals on the bone.
 The raw bone is subjected to boiling in alkalis (such as potassium hydroxide) followed by maceration in hydrogen peroxide and ethylenediamine.
-The resultant graft has a hydroxyappatite skeleton with porous internal structure with large surface area, which facilitates revascularization and integration into the host bone 26, 27.
-A porous structure also facilitates cell mediated resorption thereby its replacement with newly formed bone.
-As compared to synthetic bone substitutes, xenografts can also be used as structural component similar to human bone which makes them a better osteoconductive bone substitute.
+The resultant graft has a hydroxyapatite skeleton with porous internal structure with large surface area, which facilitates revascularization and integration into the host bone 27, 28.
+A porous ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

-This is a bovine derived bone grafting material.
-The unwanted organic material within the bone is removed by chemical processing at low temperature resulting in a porous mineral matrix.
-Processing at low temperature has an advantage of preservation of natural architecture of bone.
+This is a bovine-derived bone grafting material.
+The unwanted organic material within the bone is removed by chemical processing at a low temperature, resulting in a porous mineral matrix.
+Processing at low temperature has an advantage of preservation of natural architecture of the bone.
 This graft material is available in cancellous and cortical granules and blocks.
 The particle size of the graft is approximately 100 × 200 × 500 Å.

-This graft has inorganic and organic components consisting of Bio-Oss Spongiosa granules (0.25–1 mm) and 10% highly purified porcine collagen.
-The addition of collagen in graft material improves handling characteristics of the graft without acting as a barrier.
-The graft particles are adhered to each other due to presence of collagen which facilitates graft placement without membrane.
+This graft has inorganic and organic components, consisting of Bio-Oss Spongiosa granules (0.25–1 mm) and 10% highly purified porcine collagen.
+The addition of collagen in the graft material improves handling characteristics of the graft without acting as a barrier.
+The graft particles are adhered to each other due to the presence of collagen, which facilitates graft placement without a membrane.
 The collagen component is resorbed within 4-6 weeks.

 PepGen P-15 ® (Dentsply Friadent, Mannheim, Germany):

 It is a tissue-engineered bone replacement graft material which mimics the inorganic and organic components of autogenous bone.
-It consists of a uniquely designed P-15 peptide, a synthetic biomimetic of the 15 amino acid sequence of Type-I collagen, which is uniquely involved in the binding of cells, particularly fibroblasts and osteoblasts.
-It is available as granules with particle size range: PepGen P-15 particulate (250-420 microns) packaged in 1-gram and 3-gram vials.
-It is also available as flowable material PepGen P-15 FLOW which is PepGen P-15 particulate suspended in inert biocompatible hydrogel packaged in 0.5 cc and 1.0 cc syringes.
+It consists of a uniquely designed P-15 peptide, a synthetic biomimetic of the 15 amino acid sequence of collagen Type-I, which is uniquely involved in the binding of cells, particularly ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Xenografts derived from porcine cortical and cancellous bone have also been developed to be used as bone substitutes.

 It is commercially available xenograft of porcine origin.
 It is a heterologous cortico-cancellous collagenated bone mix.
 It must always be hydrated before use.
 It is thoroughly mixed with a few drops of sterile physiological solution to activate its collagen matrix and to enhance its adhesivity.
-It can also be mixed either with OsteoBiol Gel or with patient’s blood.
-A major advantage of this material is that it can act as carrier for various therapeutic agents and drugs.
-The collagen present in this bio-material facilitates blood clotting and the subsequent invasion of repairing and regenerative cells, thus favouring bone formation.
-It also provides a cohesive environment for graft particle.
-This material has been claimed to have high osteoconductive activity.
-The particle size of the graft is 250-1,000 μm.
+It can also be mixed either with OsteoBiol Gel or with the patient’s blood.
+A major advantage of this material is that it can act as a carrier for various therapeutic agents and drugs.
+The collagen present in this ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Coralline calcium carbonate: